cs-uob/COMS10012/exercises/databases/src/databases/1/setup.md

   * You could also use `DESCRIBE Party;` to show a list of columns and types in the Party table.
   * Finally, `exit` or Control+D on a line of its own gets you back to the shell.

-## Provisioning the VM
+You can open the SQL and CSV files under `/vagrant/sampledata` to compare with the output you get from MariaDB.
+Study this until it makes sense to you.
+The `setup.sql` files contain the database schemas and the `import.sql` ones pull in the sample data.

+## On a lab machine

 On a lab machine, to save disk space your VMs may not remain between reboots - and because they are not hosted on the network file system, if you log in to a different machine next time, your changes will not be saved either but you will get the VM reinstalled from scratch.
 To make sure the database is ready whenever you need it, open the `Vagrantfile` in a text editor and make the following changes.

-  * On the line starting `apk add`, add the packages "mariadb" and "mariadb-client" to the end, separated by spaces.
+  * On the line starting `apk add`, add the packages `mariadb` and `mariadb-client` to the end, separated by spaces.
+  * Download and save the three setup files (`sample-data.sql`, `secure-setup.sql` and `sampledata.tar`) in the same folder as your Vagrantfile (this is on the host machine, so it will not get deleted along with the VM).
+  * Extract the tar file so that there is a folder `sampledata/` in the same folder as your Vagrantfile.
-  * Following this line, add the following lines:
+  * Following the `apk add` line in your Vagrantfile, add the following lines:

 ```sh
 /etc/init.d/mariadb setup